Connect with others who understand.

 What Is PNH?

-The part of your immune system that targets your red blood cells is called the complement system.
 The complement system helps keep your body healthy by finding and destroying disease-causing invaders like viruses and bacteria.
 Normal red blood cells are coated with proteins that signal to your complement system that the cells are safe and shouldn’t be attacked.
 However, in PNH, genetic mutations result in red blood cells without these signaling proteins.
 The complement system assumes these red blood cells are dangerous invaders and destroys them.

-Symptoms of PNH
+Symptoms and Key Characteristics of PNH

 Common PNH signs and symptoms include: